jakecernet/YoutubeDownloader/README.md

 ## How it works

-The project is built using Express.js and vanilla JavaScript.
+The project is built using Express.js and NodeJS.
 It works bi utilizing the [ytdl-core](https://www.npmjs.com/package/ytdl-core) package, using which it downloads the video and audio files from YouTube.
-It then saves the downloaded to cache using the `blob` object and then creates a download link for the user to download the file.
+It then saves the downloaded file to cache using the `blob` object and then creates a download link for the user to download the file.

-## License

-No license.
-Feel free to use it however you want, just don't claim it as your own.